DigiGoat/.github/profile/features/README.md

 DigiGoat has a consistent layout.
 This means that every page on the website looks the same, which makes it easier to navigate.
 ## A Page For Each Goat
 DigiGoat has a page for each goat.
 This means that you can learn more about each goat and see pictures of them.
-## Analytics Support
-DigiGoat comes with built-in support for Google Analytics and Microsoft Clarity.
-This means that you can track how many people visit your website and what they do on it.
 ## SPA
 DigiGoat is a Single Page Application (SPA).
 This means that the website is faster and more responsive than traditional websites.
 On traditional websites, every time you click on a link, the entire page has to reload.
 With DigiGoat, once the website is loaded, it never has to load again.
 ## Optimized Image Loading